ProgramIsFun/EonGraph-Backend/README.md

 I suggest using vs code extension

+# below is the original readme from the original repo

 # Deploy a Python (Flask) web app to Azure App Service - Sample Application